Pro Baseball: Family Stadium: Release

 Pro Baseball: Family Stadium was released in Japan on December 10, 1986.
-Atari Games released the game for arcades in North America in September 1987, renamed Vs. Atari R.B.I.
-Baseball for the Nintendo Vs. System arcade unit.
+Atari Games released the game for arcades in North America in September 1987, renamed VS. Atari R.B.I.
+Baseball for the Nintendo VS. System arcade unit.
 This version was later released for the Nintendo Entertainment System by Tengen as simply R.B.I.
 Baseball, being one of the company's only three officially licensed games released for the console.

-Atari programmer Peter Lipson adapted Family Stadium into the American localized version R.B.I.
-Baseball for the NES, which was published by Atari Games subsidiary Tengen.
+Atari programmer Peter Lipson was responsible for the localization of the game.

 R.B.I Baseball became the first console game of its kind to be licensed by the Major League Baseball Players Association (MLBPA) and used actual MLB player names, unlike other baseball video games of the late 1980s.
 As it was not licensed by Major League Baseball (MLB) itself, it did not use team nicknames or logos.
 Instead, the game contained 8 teams listed by only their location: Boston, California, Detroit, Houston, Minnesota, New York, St. Louis, and San Francisco; their real-life, MLB counterparts were the first place teams in each division in 1986 (Boston, California, Houston, New York) and 1987 (Detroit, Minnesota, St. Louis, San Francisco) MLB seasons.
 The game also boasted two All-Star teams, American League and National League; the two featured established veterans such as George Brett, Mike Schmidt, Dale Murphy and Andre Dawson—none of whom appeared on the other eight teams—and up-and-coming players like Mark McGwire, Andrés Galarraga, Kevin Seitzer and José Canseco.